Knowledge Base

 Two-Factor Authentication (2FA)

 A security mechanism requiring two different authentication factors to verify identity, typically combining something you know (password) with something you have (SMS code, authenticator app, or hardware token).
 2FA is a subset of MFA focusing specifically on two factors.
-According to Google research, 2FA blocks 96% of bulk phishing attacks and 76% of targeted attacks.
-However, SMS-based 2FA is vulnerable to SIM swapping attacks, making app-based or hardware token 2FA more secure options.

 V